man455/wordpress-job-manager/readme.txt

 = How do I setup a custom application form? =

-For a full description of how to use the application form customization features, please read (this page in the documentation)[http://code.google.com/p/wordpress-job-manager/wiki/CustomApplicationForm].
+For a full description of how to use the application form customization features, please read [this page in the documentation](http://code.google.com/p/wordpress-job-manager/wiki/CustomApplicationForm).

 == Changelog ==